Thursday, February 22, 2018

 Another ST game gets updated

 Jamie Hamshere (aka junosix of Droid fame) has released an upgrade of Klax for the Atari STe.
-This new release uses the arcade game's sampled sound effects which beats the original's chirpy chip by miles.
+This new release uses the arcade game's sampled sound effects, which beats the original's chirpy chip by miles.

 What a fabulous upgrade to replace the drab effects with super-duper arcade sounds using the audio coprocessor.
 I'm sure Tetris and brainteaser addicts will love Klax even more now that it sounds this good!!
-Nice one Jamie.

 Need help?
 I know I did... just hit the '4' key to play to the final level.
 Good luck! ;-)